Skip to main content

 "To awaken from karma’s grip," the sage continued, "you must first awaken to yourself."

-4. Witness the mind – This is the hardest step.
+4. Observe the mind—this is the hardest step.
 Thoughts will come and go, pulling you into their stories.
-But do not follow them.
-Simply watch.
+But don’t pursue them.
+Just watch.

 As you practice this, something miraculous happens.
 You begin to realize that you are not the body.
 You are not the mind.
 You are the witness behind it all.